 A bull African bush elephant weighs about 6.70 tons.
-Among African elephants, both males and females have tusks (whereas female Asian elephants, Elephas maximus, do not have tusks) which can grow to 3 m (10 ft) and weigh up to 0.099 tons.
+Among African elephants, both males and females have tusks (whereas female Asian elephants, Elephas maximus, do not have tusks) which can grow to 3 m (10 ft) and typically weigh about 4.40 tons

 It's about half as heavy as a Tyrannosaurus rex.

 In other words, the weight of a Tyrannosaurus rex is 2 times 3.50 tons.(for FMNH PR2081, a.k.a.
 "Sue") (a.k.a.
 Tyrannosaurus, a.k.a.
 T-Rex) (estimated live weight)

 The notable Tyrannosaurus specimen housed at the Field Museum of Natural History in Chicago, Illinois, "Sue," is estimated to have weighed about 7.10 tons while alive.
 A renowned predator in popular culture, the teeth of tyrannosaurus rex were up to 33.02 cm (13 in) long.